PhpUnitsOfMeasure/php-units-of-measure/README.md

 $length = new Length(4, 'footses');

 // Fetch the unit of measure object that represents the 'ft' unit
-$foot = $length->findUnitDefinition('ft');
+$footUnit = Length::getUnit('ft');

 // Any alias names for this unit can be added here, to make it easier to use variations
-$foot->addAlias('footses');
+$footUnit->addAlias('footses');

-// Now that the unit is registered, you can cast the measurement to any other measure of length echo $length->toUnit('m'); // '1.2192'
+// Now that the unit has been modified with its new alias, you can cast the measurement to any other measure of length echo $length->toUnit('m'); // '1.2192'
 ```

-And of course, if you need to add the alias permanently, you can do so in the constructor of the quantity's class.
+And of course, if you need to add the alias permanently, you can do so in the initialize() method of the quantity's class, as shown above.

 ## Testing and Contributing
 Pull requests are welcome, especially regarding new units of measure or new physical quantities.
 However, please note that there are many sources for conversion factors, and not all are careful to respect known precision.